cvipdnn/semantic_segmentation/README.md

-# Semantic_segmentation
+# Semantic_Segmentation
-This repo gives the sample code to implement semantic segmenation (people segmentation) using unet + mobilenetv2.
+This repo shows a sample code to implement semantic segmenation (people segmentation) using unet + mobilenetv2.
 The dataset I used was coco2017.

 ## Getting Started